brisa-build/brisa/docs/02-building-your-application/01-routing/09-suspense-and-streaming.md

 - Since streaming is server-rendered, it does not impact SEO.
 You can use the [Mobile Friendly Test](https://search.google.com/test/mobile-friendly) tool from Google to see how your page appears to Google's web crawlers and view the serialized HTML ([source](https://web.dev/rendering-on-the-web/#seo-considerations)).

-## Suspense differences between server-web components
+## Suspense differences between server/web components

 Both server/web components use suspense during streaming.